For a Hybrid Butt lift in Brisbane, visit Dr Perron

 Hybrid butt lift is great for weight loss patients

 This surgery is ideal as part of a body contouring treatment plan following significant weight loss.
 Many patients who have finally reached a healthy weight notice a fullness in the buttocks.
 A hybrid butt lift helps remove excess fat and sagging skin to achieve a more desirable buttock shape.
 Some fat grafting may be incorporated into the procedure if a very specific result needs to be achieved.

 Butt lift from a plastic, reconstructive and cosmetic surgeon

-If you do decide you would still like to invest in a Brazilian Butt Lift surgery, you need to do a lot of research and find an accredited Plastic Surgeon that is on the Australasian Society of Aesthetic Plastic Surgeons Member Database.
-Always ask to see before and after photos from your chosen plastic surgeon to assure you will be able to achieve your preferred results.
+If you do decide you would still like to invest in Brazilian butt lift surgery, you will need to do a lot of research and find an accredited Plastic Surgeon that is on the Australasian Society of Aesthetic Plastic Surgeons Member Database.
+Always ask to see before and after photos from your chosen plastic surgeon to decide whether they can help you achieve your desired result.

 Another option is having gel or silicone implants inserted into the buttocks.
 While this procedure was once quite common, more and more patients that underwent this surgery experienced implant ruptures, resulting in silicone or gel leaking into other areas of the body.
 This was not only an infection risk but it created a lumpy, undesirable appearance.
 Fixing a ruptured implant can be difficult and often results in a lack of symmetry.
 Plus, it means having to schedule a second surgery.

 There is no way to determine an exact cost for this surgery because every patient has very specific requirements.
 During your consultation, Dr Perron will be able to provide you with a better idea of the cost once an examination has been performed, and other factors such as hospital and anaesthetist fees have been considered.
 Since this is cosmetic surgery, Medicare and private health insurance providers will not cover the costs.